-You have 14 days after the day you (or someone you nominate) receives the goods, unless your goods are split into several deliveries over different days.
-In this case you have until 14 days after the day you (or someone you nominate) receives the last delivery, to change your mind about the goods long you have depends on what you have ordered and how it is delivered.
+You have 14 days after the day you (or someone you nominate) receive the goods to change your mind and return them for a refund.
+Where your goods are split into several deliveries over different days, for each product, you have 14 days after the day you (or someone you nominate) receive each delivery to change your mind and return them for a refund.

 Even if we are not at fault and you do not have a right to change your mind (see clause 8.1), you can still end the contract before it is completed, but you may have to pay us compensation.
 A contract for goods or digital content is completed when the product is delivered, downloaded or streamed and paid for.
-If you want to end a contract before it is completed where we are not at fault and you have not changed your mind, just contact us to let us know.
+If you want to end a contract before it is completed where we are not at fault and you have changed your mind, just contact us to let us know.
 The contract will end immediately and we will refund any sums paid by you for products not provided but we may deduct from that refund (or, if you have not made an advance payment, charge you) reasonable compensation for the net costs we will incur as a result of your ending the contract.

 9. How to end the contract with us (including if you have changed your mind)

-9.1 Tell us you want to end the contract.
-To end the contract with us, please let us know by doing one of the following:
+9.1 Tell us you want to end the contract

-(a) By email.
-Email us at email@example.com.
-Please provide your name, home address, details of the order (including the order number) and, where available, your email address.
+To end the contract with us, please let us know by emailing us at firstname.lastname@example.org(opens in new window).
+Please provide your name, home address, details of the order (including the order number) and your email address.

-If you end the contract for any reason after products have been dispatched to you or you have received them, you must post them back to us at Comic Relief Online Shop Returns, PO Box 504, Leicester LE94 0AE.
+If you end the contract for any reason after products have been dispatched to you or you have received them, you must post them back to us at Comic Relief Merchandise Returns, PO Box 12635, Colchester, CO7 8LG, United Kingdom.
 Please use the return label included with the delivery note.
 If you are exercising your right to change your mind you must send the goods to us within 14 days of telling us that you wish to end the contract.

-9.3 When we will pay the costs of return.
-We will pay the costs of return:
+9.3 When we will pay the costs of return

 (a) if the products are faulty or misdescribed; or